projectatomic/nulecule-library/flask-redis-centos7-atomicapp/README.md

 ###Overview

-This is an atomic application based on Nulecule specification.
-This is a 2-tier application based on [flask](flask.pocoo.org) and [redis](redis.io).
+This is an atomicapp based on Nulecule specification.
+This is a 2-tier application based on [Flask](flask.pocoo.org) and [redis](redis.io).
 Every time you access the web page, a message is displayed which indicates the number of times the web page was accessed.
 And this counter is incremented upon each access.